vuejs/pinia/docs/getting-started.md

 app.use(createPinia())
 ```

-If you are using Vue 2, do:
+If you are using Vue 2, you also need to install a plugin and inject the created `pinia` at the root of the app:

 ```js
 import { createPinia, PiniaPlugin } from 'pinia'